minvws/nl-contact-tracing-odds-and-ends/static/README.md

 INFO: kill python process (309617) ok
 ```

-The resulting local html file will be placed in the 'static_out/' directory.
-This can be used to place on a public webserver (minus the css and img dirs).
+The resulting local html file (minus the required 'css/' and 'img/' directories) will be placed in the 'static_out/' directory.
+This can be used to place on a public webserver.
+Also, you can optionally pick this up from the CI workflow (artifact).